 Most of what I learned came from books initially.
-I would spend hours in my tree house reading about the craft.
+I would spend hours in my treehouse reading about the craft.
 Then, on the shores of Cape Town, I began asking folks to take me sailing so I could actually experience some of what I had read.
 I got a lot of rejections and someone joked they’d take me out, get me seasick, and I would never come back.
-But eventually, I began find more willing instructors.
+But eventually, I began to find more willing instructors.

 What gave you the idea that you could sail?
 Not only were you disabled, but you were poor and black.
 Sailing is generally thought of as an activity for wealthy white people.
 How did you break into that world?

 I read Slocum’s book, Sailing the World Alone, and had heard Dad’s diving tales.
 I was boat mad!
 Once I heard someone was selling a stranded boat and I went rummaging through the glove box trying to see if I could find enough change to make an offer.
 I had such a burning desire to be out on the water that I never noticed the critics.
-My dream was all-consuming and inspired me then, as it does now, to strive to overcome any obstacle.
+My dream was all-consuming and it inspired me then, as it does now, to strive to overcome any obstacle.